 - Leadership/Mgmt (challenges related to allocation and stability, having the right people, skills and talent, training needs, team dynamic challenges, management style, lack of empowerment, etc.)

-3. Treat continuous improvement leadership teams as a team that sits together and plans their work during cross-team planning meetings each quarter.
-Have the team demo their progress monthly and quarterly to the teams who requested the OGIs.
+3. Treat Continuous Improvement Leadership Teams as teams that sit together and plan their work during cross-team planning meetings each quarter.
+Have the teams demo their progress monthly and quarterly to the teams who requested the OGIs.